Puntledge/gilded-rose/README.md

 If an item has been viewed more than 10 times in the last hour, its price goes up by 10%.
 If the number of views in the last hour drops below 10, the original price is restored.
 Buying an item requires authentication and reduces its stock by the quantity purchased.
-Since only one REST endpoint currently needs to be secured, a simple login/password lookup mechanism is used for that endpoint.
-(In the next iteration, Spring-based authentication will be implemented by extending CrudRepository to look up users, extending GlobalAuthenticationConfigurerAdapter to return a UserDetailsService that uses our repository, and extending WebSecurityConfigurerAdapter to provide per-URL authentication.)
 An item can only be purchased if there is sufficient stock.
 Once the stock of an item drops to 0 it can no longer be purchased.